Andrewrock/Andrewrock.github.io/_posts/2017-03-17-recreating-instagram.md

           <p>Valid Redirect URIs:</p>
         </td>
         <td>
-          <p class="tutorial-paragraph">Have you ever used Facebook or
+          <p>For the purpose of this demo your sites URL will suffice
-            Twitter to sign in to another website, this is what a valid redirect URI is, for the purpose of this demo nobody will be logging into our application as we are running in Sandbox mode.
+            nobody will be logging into our application as we are running in Sandbox mode.
           </p>
         </td>
       </tr>